-Okay, so you don’t feel confident or comfortable being recorded, listening to your own voice or being heard by your boss or employer.
-I get it.
-But, if this is you but you’re still reading then perhaps you might be interested in contributing via taking part in the Working Hours survey?
+Okay, so you don’t feel confident or comfortable being recorded, listening to your own voice or being heard by your boss or employer?
+I get that.
+But, if this is you and you’re still reading then perhaps you might be interested in taking part in the Working Hours survey?
 You need to be Leeds based or Leeds born to take part and the information will help to inform the show and the overall project.
 The survey can be found here.

 For any data protection issues please email firstname.lastname@example.org